A Woman’s Way through The Twelve Steps

 - A Woman's Way through The Twelve Steps DVD is for clients, family members, and facilitators who want to learn how women and teenage girls can utilize The Twelve Steps in a safe, nurturing environment that allows them to heal from addiction.
 It provides an example of group of women participating in A Woman's Way through The Twelve Steps, as well as professionals discussing the intervention.

 - All four components of A Woman's Way through The Twelve Steps are trauma-informed and designed for use with women/girls in residential and outpatient treatment programs, as well as mental health and criminal justice settings.
-The components can stand alone, but to achieve the best outcomes, it is recommended that all four components be used together as a comprehensive, integrated treatment program for women.
+The components can stand alone, but to achieve the best outcomes, it is recommended that all four components be used together as a comprehensive, integrated treatment program for women/girls.

 A Woman’s Way through The Twelve Steps directly provides services to children/adolescents and addresses the following:

-- Substance abuse and other addictive disorders
+- Substance use disorders and other addictive behaviors

 A Woman’s Way through The Twelve Steps directly provides services to adults (regardless of whether they are parents or caregivers) and addresses the following: